-The clocks struck eleven-thirty, but Dave couldn’t hear the chiming over the sound of the blood pounding in his head.
-He’d always imagined that the shock of seeing someone die felt like an obvious and potent terror, but what he was feeling now was more of a stunned tranquillity.
+The clocks struck eleven-thirty, but Dave couldn’t hear the chiming over the deafening sound of blood pounding in his head.
+He’d always imagined that witnessing a horrific death resulted in obvious and potent terror, but what he was feeling now was more akin to stunned tranquillity.
 He could hear screaming, but neither Tony nor Gerry’s mouths were open.
 Obviously, the screaming wasn’t coming from the producer, because he was dead.

 Calmly (perhaps more calmly than he’d ever done anything before) Dave deduced that the screaming must be coming from the other guy in the room.
 Who was that again?

-Dave was so silently stunned that he felt as if he was floating outside his body, looking upon horrendous carnage from somewhere completely different.
-Perhaps he was watching from behind a TV screen, maybe.
-Undoubtedly, the scene he was seeing was horrible.
-But it couldn’t be real.
+Dave was so silently stunned that he imagined he was floating outside his body, looking upon horrendous carnage from somewhere completely different.
+Perhaps he was watching from behind a TV screen.
+Undoubtedly, the scene he was seeing was horrendous, but it couldn’t be real.
 Of course it couldn’t.

 Dave reached out an unusually still hand, feeling as if he was pulling the strings on a marionette, to touch the wall.
 His fingers brushed against cold stone, and the sensation seemed to inject him with animosity again.
 As soon as he felt the wall beside him, he felt the ground beneath his feet again and the icy kiss of the wind blowing around him.
-He felt like he’d suddenly been sucked back into active consciousness, and all of a sudden the world around him felt more real and more horrible than it ever had before.
+With a painful jolt, he was sucked directly back into active consciousness, and all of a sudden the world around him felt more real and more horrible than it ever had before.

-He’d been holding Tony’s arm, but he had to let go when Tony fell to the ground.
-He would have looked downwards to check that his friend was still conscious, but he could already feel the world beginning to tilt and he didn’t want to threaten his coordination any more.
+He’d been holding Tony’s arm, but had to let go after Tony fell to the floor.
+He would have looked downwards to check that his friend was still awake, but he could already feel the room beginning to tilt sideways and didn’t want to threaten his coordination any more.
 He felt as if he was on a roller-coaster with broken restraints; any minute now, he was bound to fall.

 Dave could see the blood on the wall, he could see the blood on the floor, and he could see the body on the floor too, with one arm extended unnaturally forwards and the other pinned against the ground.
 Less than ten seconds ago, the producer had been alive and very, very loud; now, he was dead and very, very quiet.
 In his current emotionally bewildered state, Dave was struggling to decide which was worst.

-Just as Dave felt ready to drift back into blissful ignorance (or possibly unconsciousness) the door crashed open for the second time in half an hour, startling him out of his stupor.
-Dave was about to begin wondering who had just arrived to save the day when Andy burst in.
+Just as Dave felt ready to drift back into blissful ignorance, or possibly unconsciousness, the door crashed open for the second time in half an hour, startling him out of his stupor.
+Dave began to wonder who had arrived to save the day, and then Andy burst in.

-Gerry now looked as if he was struggling to decide between saving the dead man and bolting out of the door, and Tony was sitting back on his heels, possibly struggling to decide between crying and vomiting.
+Gerry now looked as if he was struggling to decide between trying to revive the dead man and bolting out of the door, and Tony was sitting back on his heels, possibly struggling to decide between crying and vomiting.
 Dave’s mind was doing backflips and he knew he was about to faint, so he gripped Tony’s shoulder for support.

 His eyes fell back onto the door, where Andy had been standing less than a few seconds ago.
 Now, he was gone, and the door was swinging slowly shut.

 Maybe he’s gone to get help, Dave thought, but that hope was dashed when he heard running footsteps scrunching on gravel, a car door opening and shutting, and an engine starting.
-Three of the four men in the room turned to look out of the window as white light flooded the room, casting painfully bright highlights and carving harsh shadows into the walls.
+Three of the four men in the room turned to look out of the window as white light flooded the room, harshly highlighting the blood-flecked ceiling and carving harsh shadows into the walls.